sebyx07/has_private_attributes/README.md

 ## Usage 🚀

-Here's a simple example of how to use the `HasPrivateAttributes` gem:
+Here's a simple example of how to use the `HasPrivateAttributes` gem with both instance and class methods:

 ```ruby
 class MyClass